-Please see Timeline and Deadlines for the current semester's DESIGN CHALLENGE Program.
+Please see Getting Started for the current semester's application process and Timeline and Deadlines for the current semester's schedule.

-The TSGC DESIGN CHALLENGE strives to engage students in research, invention and design; encourage students to study and seek careers in space-related fields, enable faculty to further research and teaching opportunities; and where needed, help institutions promote design projects as a complement to required course work.
+TSGC Design Challenge strives to engage students in research, invention and design; encourage students to study and seek careers in space-related fields, enable faculty to further research and teaching opportunities; and where needed, help institutions promote design projects as a complement to required course work.

 DESIGN CHALLENGE goals are multi-fold in order to:

-- provide students with an opportunity to solve real-world problems of interest to NASA or its space-research affiliated contractor community.
+- provide students with an opportunity to solve real-world problems of interest to NASA and its space-research affiliated contractor community.

 - encourage institutions of higher learning to implement, improve or expand the design project curriculum.

 - develop opportunities for student research, training and design

 - engage students and faculty in the design process